220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 ## 6 Stages of SDLC

 - [Planning/Requirement-Analysis] - The client defines a problem that needs to be solved, which further forms the basis for finalizing the requirements.
-- [Define-the-Project-Requirement] - You define and docuement that product requirements of the project and get them approved by the customer/client
+- [Define-the-Project-Requirement] - You define and document that product requirements of the project and get them approved by the customer/client
 - [Design-Product-Architecture] - This phase of the software development life cycle focuses on creating software architecture, prototype, and user experience design.
 - [Building/Developing-the-product] - This phase is executed by the coders who work on bringing the concept into reality.
 Build the application
 - [Testing-the-product] - This phase of the application development life cycle focuses on testing the written code for bugs and other inconsistencies. the testing and quality assurance team works together to test and report the bugs to the development team.
 - [Deployment-and-Maintenance] - This is when you finally deploy your app to the appropriate market

-## What Scrum and Agile
+## What is Scrum and Agile

 ### Agile